-India is one of the affordable countries for budget travellers.
-From cheapest metal earrings to finely cut Diamond jewellery, low price coconut shell bowls to highly carved wooden works – the range of shopping varies from highest to the lowest end.
-Being a fan and admirer of authentic handmade things, here is your complete guide to shopping in India from an aesthete living and shopping in India since the 1990s.
+India is one of the most affordable countries for budget travellers.
+From cheapest metal earrings to finely cut Diamond jewellery,- the range of shopping varies from the highest to the lowest.
+As an admirer of handmade things and an aesthete living in India, I am here to help you go shopping in India at the right places to buy the good things.

 Heads Up – Shopping experience in each different state varies.
 I narrate things in general in this post, and I have added details in every state’s itinerary in separate posts.

 - Malls to Markets – where should you go